SrinivasMummidi/react-native-audio-player/README.md

 1. Audio not playing on iOS Simulator: Prefer a real device; simulators can be limited for audio.
 2. Permission denied on Android: Ensure required permissions are added to AndroidManifest.xml.
 3. Reanimated issues: Use compatible versions of react-native-reanimated and react-native-gesture-handler.
+4. No notification showing: ensure app not in restricted battery mode and service registered before first playback call.
+5. Controls unresponsive: confirm `capabilities` passed to `updateOptions` include the action you expect.

 ### Performance Tips